Grouter: Decoupling Routing from Representation for Accelerated MoE Training: Configuration

 \section{Configuration}

-The detailed configurations for all MoE models employed in our experiments are presented in \autoref{tab:model_configuration}, covering key specifications (e.g., parameter count, hidden dimension, expert setup) for models with diverse scales and architectural designs to support reproducibility and cross-reference in this paper.
+The detailed configurations for all MoE models employed in our experiments are presented in \autoref{tab:model_configuration}, covering key specifications (e.g., parameter count, hidden dimension, expert setup) for models with diverse scales and architectural designs to support reproducibility and cross-reference in this paper. \textbf{Note that Small-Qwen3 is omitted from this table, as it is derived by simply doubling the expert count of Mini-Qwen3 to 256 to form a 7B model.}